AmritNayak/kioku-memory-cards/README.md

 # kioku-memory-cards
 A Memory Card Game

-# Kiyoku - Japanese term for Memory
+# Kioku - Japanese term for Memory

 ## About
 > The classic game where the game board displays multiple cards all upside down and each card has a corresponding pair that matches the current card selected.